atharvakulkarni-07/YOLOv10-TFLite-Android/README.md

 9. Get the APK in your android device (via USB / other methods)
 10. Install the APK and Run the App

+## APK Versions
+Altogether, we have a universal APK built at the end.

 # 📸 How It Works
 1. Open the app on your Android device.
 2. Grant camera permissions if prompted.